jup-ag/space-station/docs/9-legacy/1-apis/3-adding-fees.md

   platformFeeAndAccounts
 });
 ```
 You will need to create the token fee accounts to collect the platform fee.
-The platform fee is collected in the output mint in `ExactIn` mode and in input mint in `ExactOut` mode.
+The platform fee is collected in the output mint in `ExactIn` mode and in the input mint in `ExactOut` mode.

 We have created a tool to help you create the token accounts and also to consolidate fee tokens into a desired token. e.g. convert *$DUST* into *$SOL* or *$USDC*.